tonydev-ml/pln-inflation/README.md

 - `amount` is the nominal price
 - `year` is a year between 1995 and 2020
-- `month` (optional) if want a more precise measure, you can supply the month the price was observed

 #### `to` (optional)

 - `year` is a year between 1995 and 2021 and is 2020 (the last full year of data) by default
-- `month` (optional) if want a more precise measure, you can supply the month you want the new price for

 ## Data source